LC-Linkous/cat_swarm_python/README.md

 Now featuring AntennaCAT hooks for GUI integration and user input handling.

+This branch of the repository is part of a series of replication studies.
+It is not intended to be the 'best' implementation, or the most recent update.
+This method has been chosen to replicate a specific snapshot of literature.

 ## Table of Contents
 * [Cat Swarm Optimization](#cat-swarm-optimization)
 * [Quantum Inspired Optimization](#quantum-inspired-optimization)